-Mega Millions Drawing For $1.6 Billion – Date And Time Of Next Drawing, Odds Of Winning, Payout Amont
+Mega Millions Drawing For $1.6 Billion — Date And Time Of Next Drawing, Odds Of Winning, Payout Amount

 With the jackpot reaching the stratospheric amount that it is currently at, the money that could actually be taken home isn’t as “little” as some people may think.

-Those who play the lottery know that taxes are going to be taken out of your winnings and you won’t actually get the full amount up for grabs.
-Still, with a number like $1.6 billion staring you in the face, there is a lot of money to be won and MSNBC reveals the take-home lump sum after taxes would be $904.4 million.
+Those who play the lottery know that taxes are going to be taken out of your winnings — and that you won’t actually get the full amount advertised as up for grabs.
+Still, with a number like $1.6 billion staring you in the face, there is a lot of money to be won.
+NBC News reveals the take-home lump sum after taxes would be $904.4 million, supposing that there was just a single winner.

-That is if there is just one winning ticket sold for tonight’s Mega Millions drawing.

-As the Mega Millions drawing inches ever closer, you don’t have much time left to pick up your tickets.
-Here are some important things you need to know if you’re one of those hoping to make that $1.6 billion jackpot yours.
+As the Mega Millions drawing inches ever closer, a frenzy of ticket sales are expected.
+Here are some vital pieces of information that you need to know if you’re one of those hoping to make that $1.6 billion jackpot yours.

 - Date: Tuesday, October 22, 2018